GreyMilton/vue-classy-components/README.md

 ## How to Style in a Classy Way

-All visible elements of every component are easy to style with classes, in one of three ways:
+All visible elements of every component in this package are easy to style with classes.
+This can be done in one or more of these three ways:

-1. Style the class that relates to the target element in a parent component / stylesheet. e.g. for the Component 'ClassyButtonMain' and its core button element with class 'classy-button-main'
+1. Style the class that relates to the target element with a CSS class selector.
+This could be done in a parent component and/or a stylesheet. e.g. for the Component 'ClassyButtonMain' and its core button element with class 'classy-button-main'

 ```vue
 <template>